Black-Scholes-Merton Option Pricing Revisited: Did we Find a Fatal Flaw?: Introduction

-To provide more context to the result that the option pricing formula of Black and Scholes (1973) is incorrect, we discuss the argument of Cox, Ross and Rubinstein (1979) that the continuous-time formula of Black and Scholes (1973) is equal to the limit of their discrete-time binomial option pricing formula.
-More specifically, we show that the binomial model of Cox, Ross and Rubinstein (1979) implicitly assumes that options and their underlying stocks are only exposed to systematic risk (i.e., to the market portfolio) and not to idiosyncratic risk.
-We then show that this assumption directly implies the partial differential equation of Black and Scholes and the difference equation of Cox, Ross and Rubinstein (1979), without using the (continuous-time or discrete-time) self-financing condition or a hedging argument.
-From a mathematical perspective, the difference equation that underlies the binomial option pricing formula therefore reflects an implicit assumption rather than a hedging argument.
-From an economic perspective this assumption seems difficult to rationalize, and our result that the option pricing formula of Black and Scholes is incorrect implies that it does not hold in continuous time.
+To provide more context to the result that the option pricing formula of Black and Scholes (1973) is incorrect, we also discuss the statement of Cox, Ross and Rubinstein (1979) that the continuous-time formula of Black and Scholes (1973) is equal to the limit of their discrete-time binomial option pricing formula.
+Our analysis invalidates the discrete-time hedging argument, however, by establishing that in discrete time the self-financing condition is incorrect as well.
+Moreover, a closer look at the binomial model shows that Cox, Ross and Rubinstein (1979) implicitly assume that options and their underlying stocks are only exposed to systematic risk (i.e., to the market portfolio) and not to idiosyncratic risk.
+We then show that this assumption, which is difficult to rationalize from an economic perspective, directly implies their difference equation, without using the discrete-time self-financing condition or a hedging argument.
+From a mathematical perspective, the difference equation that underlies the binomial option pricing formula of Cox, Ross and Rubinstein (1979) therefore reflects an implicit assumption rather than a hedging argument.
+Hence, the hedging argument of Black and Scholes (1973) cannot be interpreted as the limit of a discrete-time hedging argument by Cox, Ross and Rubinstein (1979), since there is no discrete-time hedging argument to begin with.